7 Reasons You Need to Get a Flu Shot This Year

 It may prevent other serious medical complications for people with chronic conditions.

-Many cases of hospitalization from the flu occur among patients who have chronic heart or lung disease.
+During the 2018-2019 season, 93 percent of adults hospitalized for flu, reported at least one underlying medical condition that placed them at high-risk for complications.
 Recent research has found that not only has the flu shot reduced the number of people who end up hospitalized by almost half, but it has specifically reduced the number of cardiac events, diabetic emergencies and chronic lung complications.
-Learn more about flu and chronic conditions at GetMyShot.org.

 You need a new flu shot annually to stay healthy.